zappar-xr/threejs-example-instant-tracking-gltf-loader/README.md

 # Zappar for ThreeJS Example

+> :warning: **This example uses a `beta` version of Instant World Tracking:** Please be mindful when using this in live projects

 ​
 This repository contains an AR example using the Zappar SDK for ThreeJS.
 This specific example uses `webpack` to compile and bundle the assets and code, and TypeScript to get full auto-complete and compile-time error checking.
 ​